11

 The attention paid on stage to sober reflection and discernment parallels a growing understanding in the society of the time.
 The theatre therefore imparts knowledge.

-Hamlet, which was written before several of the plays we have discussed.
+Shakespeare's most penetrating analysis of knowledge is found in Hamlet, which was written before several of the plays we have discussed.
 Since, however, this peak in Shakespeare's production reveals new complexities in the area of understanding, we have deferred consideration of it until our last section.